-I understand that as a SERVICE PROGRAM , I am a activities, and I agree to coopera expected to attend all scheduled edu SCHOOL SITE COMMUNITY cational sessions and community service
+I understand that as a paractivities, and I agree to cooperate pected to attend all scheduled educa SCHOOL SITE COMMUNITY ational sessions and community service

-supervision of the principal or to suspension, as well as all rul he designee of the principal.
-I am r les and regulations of the SCHO am is voluntary and will be under the equired to adhere to the conditions of my OL SITE COMMUNITY SERVICE and days of suspension will be enforced.
+of the principal or the designee of as well as all rules and regulation the principal.
+I am required to adhe untary and will be under the supervision ere to the conditions of my suspension, UNITY SERVICE PROGRAM, or I on will be enforced.

-Signed this day of
+Signed this day of ,

 SCHOOL STUDENT,

-1 PARENT/GUARDIAN AGRE EMENT
+PA RENT/GUARDIAN AGREE MENT

 SERVICE PROGRAM .
-I ha activities in which my son/daug ave received an explanation of the hter will be participating.
-I agree to to the SCHOOL SITE COMMUNITY program's purpose and approve of the cooperate with all persons providing my DL SITE COMMUNITY SERVICE
+I have activities in which my son/daughte e received an explanation of the per will be participating.
+I agree to c the SCHOOL SITE COMMUNITY program's purpose and approve of the opperate with all persons providing my DMMUNITY SERVICE PROGRAM.

-harmless or reimburse the I representatives thereof, as well guardian, my child, or any other directly or indirectly, for any I Board of Education, the individal as supervisors, from and against, reperson, firm or corporation may happened as a supervisor, firm or corporation may happened as a supervisor of the corporation of the we and further agree to indemnify, hold ual members, agents, employees and any claim which I, any other parent or we or claim to have, known or unknown, out of, during, or in connection with my dering of emergency medical procedures
+harmless or reimburse the Board of thereof, as well as supervisors, fro or any other person, firm or corpor for any losses, damages or injuries f Education, the individual members om and against, any claim which I, a ration may have or claim to have, kn and further agree to indemnify, hold s, agents, employees and representatives any other parent or guardian, my child, nown or unknown, directly or indirectly, tion with my child's participation in the procedures or treatment, if any.

-Signed this day of
+Signed this day of ·

-SCHOOL PARENT(S) OR GUAL RDIAN
+SCHOOL PARENT(S) OR GUARI DIAN